WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/One Day I Know That You Will Be There One day Ill Focus On The Future Maybe One Day Oh Baby Isnt Life So Fucking Inconsistent.md

 Oh Yeah At One Point There Was A Group Of Kids Stacking Plastic Cups And It Went Super High Anyway Lovejoy Came On, Wilbur Soot Took Centre Mic And Said "Uh Hello" (Each Pause Had A Bunch Of Loud Screams After It) "We're A Band Called Lovejoy....
 And We Were Hoping To Perform Some Songs For You Tonight..I Hope Thats [[Skull/Concentrated Brain/Venting Or Something/Okay\|Okay]] With You Guys"
 The First Song They Sang Was Perfume Which Was Introduced As "A Song About Not Knowing What Love Is....Or A Type Of Cologne I Guess" Which Is So Their Vibe
-They Also Performed Songs About "A Prime Minister We Had Once", "A Man Whos A Left Leaning Gentleman And His Wife Who Is Married To A Left Leaning Gentleman But She Sneaks Out At Night To Sleep With You So You Blackmail Her Saying Ill Tell Your Husband If You Dont Give [[Explicitly Showcased/Me/Me\|Me]] All Your Money Which We've All Been Through.
+They Also Performed Songs About "A Prime Minister We Had Once", "A Man Whos A Left Leaning Gentleman And His Wife Who Is Married To A Left Leaning Gentleman But She Sneaks Out At Night To Sleep With You So You Blackmail Her Saying Ill Tell Your Husband If You Dont Give [[Me\|Me]] All Your Money Which We've All Been Through.
 Im Sure, Im Sure Its A Very Common Experience Shared By Everyone In This Room", And "Consequences" (Wilbur Wasnt A Fan Of That Introduction)
 And Every Time They Ended A Song By Like Dying
 Like A Standing Ragdoll With All The Lights Turning Off For A Second The Lights Were Fantastic!
 Whoever Was In Charge Of The Lighting Effects Deserves A Raise